-I’m not saying that Times Square is the most reasonably priced tourist trap in the world.
-It is, after all, designed to bleed the vacationing labourer dry by over-charging for flavourless hamburgers served in over-air conditioned restaurants that are over-stuffed with pop culture memorabilia.
+I'm not saying that Times Square is the most reasonably priced tourist trap in the world.
+It is, after all, designed to bleed the vacationing laborer dry by over-charging for flavorless hamburgers served in over-air conditioned restaurants that are over-stuffed with pop culture memorabilia.
 But at least those hamburgers are within one's reach.
 It's stupid, but possible, for someone without a college education to spend $17.50 on a Big Bite Burger at Guy Fieri's (bowel-clenching) American Kitchen & Bar.
 It's not possible, however, for a person to buy a Chanel handbag in SoHo without blowing her entire life savings.

 Guy Fieri Does, Indeed, Have a Restaurant There

 Home of the Vegas Fries ("a throwback to Guy's UNLV days"), which come both pre-slathered in dipping sauce and with an additional dipping sauce (bleu-sabi, natch), Guy's American Kitchen & Bar is exactly as horrifically beautiful as you would imagine.
 Sliders, disgusting enough as they are, are inexplicably spelled in the menu with a Y (as in "Slyders").
 The menu also touts "Awesome" pretzel chicken tenders, the quote of "Awesome" attributed to no one.
 Alcoholic drinks that taste like juice boxes, combined with the aforementioned foodstuffs, make you want to lie in a dark, cool room with your eyes closed and stop the world for a few hours.
 They facilitate mediation and quiet reflection, followed by soul-shattering defecation.
 They build character.